JudeQuintana/terraform-modules/networking/full_mesh_trio/README.md

-Full Mesh Trio will take in three Centralized Routers and compose a full mesh peering and routing configuration between them and their respsective VPCs.
+Full Mesh Trio will take in three Centralized Routers and compose a full mesh peering configuration between them.
+It will then generate routes for all tgws and their respsective VPCs.

 ```
 module "full_mesh_trio" {